 Please note that the information in each of the repositories can change and that you should always refer to the repository for the latest information.

+Let's keep this list up to date!
 If you find that we forgot a repository, or that something is wrong, let us know in the comments of via Twitter and we'll get it updated!

 Thanks to David Warner II with putting together this list, and for always making yourself available to help people in this community.